doytsujin/athackst.github.io/_articles/3_aws_deepracer_joy.md

         buttons: [4]
     ```

-    > Note: in order to control the vehicle you have to both call the /enable_state service and set isActive to true _and_ provide a command input on the `manual_drive` topic.
+    > Note: in order to control the vehicle you have to both call the `/enable_state` service to set `isActive` to true _and_ provide a command input on the `manual_drive` topic.

     Unfortunately, the joy_teleop package only has hooks for "buttons" which acts like a "button_press" event and doesn't have a way to react to "button_release" events.
 It would be better if all deadman functionality used the `/enable_state` service (as I'm sure was intended) instead of listing it both as a service call and in deadman_buttons.

     I've always found ROS packages like this.
 They get you 90% to what you want to develop, but still require some additional tweaking to get all the functionality you want.

-    Another thing to not is that the deepracer command is 'throttle' and 'angle' which means that mapping both to a single control stick on a gamepad won't work the way you think it will.
+    Another thing to not is that the DeepRacer command is 'throttle' and 'angle' which means that mapping both to a single control stick on a gamepad won't work the way you think it will.
 As you move the joystick toward a pure turning motion, the forward velocity goes to zero.
-This means that your deepracer won't be able to turn much unless you either publish out the kinematic conversion or you map the fields to different control sticks.
+This means that your DeepRacer won't be able to turn much unless you either publish out the kinematic conversion or you map the fields to different control sticks.
 For now, I've just mapped the axis.

 5. Build and source the code